snotskie/ttrpg/md/index.md

 ---
 <!-- _class: rules -->

+Also note:

-These two approaches may even be combined, with some members rolling and taking their median, and the other members providing Help on top of that median.
+- **Mixing Group Strategies:** These two approaches may be combined, with some members rolling and taking their median, and the other members providing Help on top of that median.
 However, a group member cannot both roll and Help for the same action.

-In general, once characters become a group as part of a Check or Contest, they remain a group until the end of the Check or Contest and are treated as a single character for the sake of the rules, sharing benefits and risks.
+- **Staying Grouped:** In general, once characters become a group as part of a Check or Contest, they remain a group until the end of the Check or Contest and are treated as a single character for the sake of the rules, sharing benefits and risks.

-Also note, a character cannot force other characters to become a group of Defenders, unless an Ability, item, or situation would allow.
+- **Opponent Groups:** Also note, a character cannot force other characters to become a group of Defenders, unless an Ability, item, or situation would allow.

 ### Helping
 <!-- _class: rules -->

 Characters may spend their Blessing Dice to Help one another complete Checks and Contests.
 And your Abilities, events, and items in the story may also Help you in similar ways.

+To provide Help:

-Once per roll, whether your own or another character's, you may Help by spending a number of Blessing Dice, then that character rolls a die and adds the result to their roll.
-The more Blessing Dice spent this way, the larger the die rolled, according to the table below.
+1. **Pay Help Cost:** Once per roll, whether your own or another character's, you may Help by spending a number of Blessing Dice.
+2. **Provide Help:** Then, the character you Helped rolls a die and adds the result to their roll.
+The more Blessing Dice spent above, the larger the die rolled, according to the Helping Costs table below.

+#### Helping Costs

 | Blessing Dice Spent | Bonus Added |
 | ------------------- | ----------- |